thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Starting a Business
 		</td>
 		<td>
 			Our business owners have to navigate a whole range of licenses, permits and other regulatory matters.
-As all the regulations are necessary, find out how we can review and streamline the processes to make the experience smoother for business owners.
+Find out how we can review and streamline the processes to make the experience smoother for business owners.
 		</td>
 	</tr>
 	<tr>